-7. One of the greatest evils in international trade before the war was the wide and rapid fluctuation in the world prices of primary products.
-The reason for this fluctuation was the frequent divergence between the supply of these commodities and the short-term apparent demand.
-The true demand for primary products is not, of course, constant.
-But a progressive average with a base of, say, three or four years would, in the great majority of cases, show a steady level with long-term trends upwards in the case of some materials and perhaps downwards in the case of others; and with foodstuffs the demand (but not the supply) is often steady even over shorter periods.
-The apparent international demand as shown by purchases of new supplies in world markets fluctuates much more widely, since it is affected not only by fluctuations in true demand but also by the stocking and de-stocking operations both of users of raw materials and of merchants whose business it is to deal in them and of speculators who enter and leave the market when they see an opportunity to make a profit.
-It must be the primary purpose of control to prevent these wide fluctuations and to allow trade to proceed in an orderly fashion-not, of course, by fixing prices for an indefinite period, but by providing that alterations shall be made gradually in accordance with the long trend variations in true demand and the response of supply to them.
+One of the greatest evils in international trade before the war was the constant and wide fluctuation in the world prices of primary products, i.e. raw foodstuffs and industrial raw The reason for this fluctuation was the constant materials. divergence between the short-term apparent demand and the supply of these commodities.
+The true demand for primary products is not, of course, absolutely constant, but a progressive average with a base of, say, three or four years carried forward from year to year would, in the great majority of cases, show a fairly constant figure with long-term trends upwards in the case of some materials and perhaps downwards in the case of others.
+THEXES With foodstuffs, the demand is often constant, even over shorter periods, but anythere with industrial raw materials the fluctuations are greater owing to changes in the rate of industrial Lactivity.

+activity.
+The apparent international demand as shown by purchases of new supplies in the world markets, fluctuates much more widely since it is affected not only by fluctuations in true demand but also by the stocking and de-stocking operations both of users of raw materials and of merchants whose business it is to deal in them and of speculators who enter and leave the market as and when they see an opportunity for making a profit.
+The primary purpose of control is to prevent these wide fluctuations and to allow trade to proceed in an orderly fashion.
+This does not mean that all prices of primary products shall be fixed for an indefinite period but it does mean that such conditions shall be established, that alterations shall be gradual and determined by long trend variations in true demand and the response of supply to them.